No Tax Countries: Tax-Free Countries in 2023

 One does not think of Portugal as a low-income tax country.
 However, the Non-habitual residence program can reduce taxes significantly for Non-EU residents.

 An individual must spend more than 183 days per year in Portugal or have a dwelling in Portugal that is considered their habitual residence.
-The Portuguese Golden Visa program is one of the most popular routes to a residence and leads to citizenship after five years and minimal physical presence.
+The Portuguese Golden Visa program is one of the most popular routes to a residence and leads to obtaining citizenship after five years and minimal physical presence.

 Other Popular Residence by Investment Countries with No Income Tax

-Several other countries with no income tax can be exciting places to become a resident.
+Several other countries with no income taxes can be exciting places to become a resident.
 Some have a path to citizenship, while others do not.
 However, they can be attractive for financial and lifestyle reasons.

 If you are interested in any of the programs, why don’t you sign up for our free consultation?